Volume-preserving maps between Hermitian symmetric spaces of compact type: Proof of the main theorem assuming three extra propositions

-{\it Proof of Theorem \ref{rationality}}: We give the proof of the rationality for $F_{j_0}$.
-Once this is done, the degree of $F_{j_0}$ is uniformly bounded, for we know the total algebraic degree of $F$ is uniformly bounded by Theorem $\ref{algebraicity}$.
+{\it Proof of Theorem \ref{rationality}}: We give a proof for the rationality of $F_{j_0}$.
+Once this is done, we then conclude that the degree of $F_{j_0}$ is uniformly bounded, for we know the total algebraic degree of $F$ is uniformly bounded by Theorem $\ref{algebraicity}$.